-Almost certainly dating from the period circa 1870 to 1895, the very rare (just seven are known to have survived) the A. Halls backgeared and screwcutting lathe was manufactured in a most unlikely location, the seaside town of Yarmouth, England.
+Almost certainly dating from the period circa 1870 to 1895, the very rare (just nine are known to have survived) the A. Halls backgeared and screwcutting lathe was manufactured in a most unlikely location, the seaside town of Yarmouth, England.
 Well-made and with a design typical of its period - and the sort of machine turned out by many of the more ambitious small engineering concerns at the time - the early models had a lightly constructed headstock with the end thrust of the (solid) spindle taken against a cross-bar mounted on posts outboard of the left-hand bearing.
 The spindle may well have been hardened and ran in a cone socket, directly in the cast-iron of the headstock - the free graphite in which ensured a long, trouble-free life.
 A 3-step pulley was provided, for drive by a round leather "gut" rope originally from a foot-treadle and flywheel assembly - a system that would have provided sufficient motive force for most small jobs and, in backgear, the capacity for some heavier work.

 With a flat top and V-edges the bed was of the traditional "English" type with a rather short permanent gap provided at the headstock end.
 Cast as one with the apron, the saddle incorporated a useful T-slotted boring table (either plain or with either two or three transverse T-slots) to which was bolted a compound slide rest free to be positioned as the operator wished.
 Driven by crank handles, the slide's coarse-pitch feed screws were of the correct left-hand pitch and so avoided that problem common to so many contemporary small lathes of "cack-handed" operation - where turning the screw to the right retracted rather than advanced the slide.
 As was common at the time, the gear on the crank-handled carriage feed was connected directly to the leadscrew, making a slight, fractional rotation of the handle produce a disproportionately long and difficult-to-control travel along the bed.